panther-labs/pypanther-starter-kit/README.md

 The `main.py` and all other content in this repository serve as examples to build your configuration.
 For full documentation and functionality, [check out our docs](https://docs.panther.com/).

+In order to interact with Panther, you will need to set up your Panther API key and Panther host.
+This can be done by setting the `PANTHER_API_KEY` and `PANTHER_API_HOST` environment variables.

 ## CI/CD Workflow

 An example [GitHub workflow](https://github.com/panther-labs/pypanther-starter-kit/blob/main/.github/workflows/upload.yml) is provided to upload your configured ruleset to your Panther instance when PRs are merged to `release` branch.  `API_HOST` and `API_TOKEN` must be configured in your GitHub repository secrets.